Maple Leaf Power Goose Mount Review: The Best Adjustable Solar Panel Ground Mount?

 Single-Leg Flex:

-If you plan on running just one leg, there’s some slight flex when you get high winds.
-Anchoring the leg to concrete or adding extra support straps would help, but we wouldn’t recommend leaving it standalone in open, windy environments.
+If you plan on running a setup that uses a single column, there’s going to be some slight flex when you get high winds.
+Anchoring the leg to concrete or adding extra support straps would help, but we wouldn’t recommend leaving it as a standalone system in open, windy environments.
+It's probably going to be fine in a lot of backyards, but we wouldn't trust it in an open field.

-Most people are going to purchase at least two legs, so this won’t be an issue, but we always try to be thorough when coming up with our pros and cons for any piece of solar equipment.
+Because of this, most people are going to purchase at least two legs.
+Doing so would mean this particular criticism wouldn't be an issue, but we always try to be thorough when coming up with our pros and cons for any piece of solar equipment.

 Who is the Goose Mount For?